Recommender system: Collaborative filtering

-One of the most famous examples of collaborative filtering is item-to-item collaborative filtering (people who buy x also buy y), an algorithm popularized by Amazon.com's recommender system.

-Many social networks originally used collaborative filtering to recommend new friends, groups, and other social connections by examining the network of connections between a user and their friends.
-Collaborative filtering is still used as part of hybrid systems.
-This technique can employ embeddings, a machine learning technique.
+Social networking services have used collaborative filtering to recommend new friends, groups, and other social connections by examining the network of connections between a user and their friends.

 Content-based filtering

 Another common approach when designing recommender systems is content-based filtering.
 Content-based filtering methods are based on a description of the item and a profile of the user's preferences.
 These methods are best suited to situations where there is known data on an item (name, location, description, etc.), but not on the user.
 Content-based recommenders treat recommendation as a user-specific classification problem and learn a classifier for the user's likes and dislikes based on an item's features.

-In this system, keywords are used to describe the items, and a user profile is built to indicate the type of item this user likes.
-In other words, these algorithms try to recommend items similar to those that a user liked in the past or is examining in the present.
+In this system, keywords or, for images and video, vision embeddings for representation of the content as vectors similarly to vision language models or other deep learning-based computer vision techniques, are used to describe the items, and a user profile is built to indicate the type of item this user likes according to the embeddings the user spends the most time on.
+In other words, these algorithms try to recommend items similar to those that a user liked in the past, spends the most time on, or is examining in the present.
 It does not rely on a user sign-in mechanism to generate this often temporary profile.
-In particular, various candidate items are compared with items previously rated by the user, and the best-matching items are recommended.
+In particular, various candidate items are compared with items previously rated by the user by likes or watch time, and the best-matching items are recommended.
 This approach has its roots in information retrieval and information filtering research.
+Deep learning-based content filtering systems are the most pervasive and effective recommendation systems, used by major social media platforms such as Meta's and X/Twitter.
+They do not require users to manually tag posts with hashtags.
+Posts can be associated with users by comparing their embeddings with content embeddings via cosine difference.
+In its present form, it uses a specialized Deep Learning Recommendation Model (DLRM) that uses several billion parameters, up to 150 Billion for Meta's which is similar in size to some contemporary Large Language Models.
+X/Twitter's recommendation model uses a transformer, not unlike contemporary Large Language Models.
+These are run on contemporary general purpose graphical processing units, or custom processors.

 To create a user profile, the system mostly focuses on two types of information: